+The research reported in this paper is part of an ongoing research project aimed at informing curriculum development.
 The project enlisted eight schools in the suburbs of Cape Town as project schools.
 Seven of the eight schools are in traditional black townships.
 All the children interviewed in this research came from one of these seven schools.
 As a baseline study for the project's diagnostic purposes, we have been collecting data on children's performance in mathematics using various tools.
 One of these tools is a written baseline test.